Transform your discovery

 I-Corps helps researchers explore how to transition discoveries into benefits for society.

-We host a variety of events and programs for innovators at all stages, whether you're far along in your innovation journey or you're just getting started.
+We host free events and programs for innovators at all stages, whether you're far along in your innovation journey or are seeking support to get started.

 Chart your path to innovation